andremmfaria/rexis/guides/BaselinePipeline.md

 - Report format: only `json` is supported (`--format json`).
 - VT timeout: the `--vt-timeout` option is recorded in run metadata; actual HTTP requests are performed by the `vt` SDK which doesn’t use this value directly.
 - Rate limiting: `--vt-qpm` applies a simple sleep-based limiter; in parallel mode it’s per-process, not a shared limiter.
-- Overwrite semantics: if the features JSON already exists and `--overwrite` is not set, the decompiler step will raise; set `-y` to regenerate.
+- Overwrite semantics: if the features JSON already exists and `--overwrite` is not set, the decompiler step may raise; set `-y` to regenerate.
 - File extensions: adjust `iter_pe_files` in `../src/rexis/utils/utils.py` to support additional formats if needed.